sMattGuy/Dave-Bot/README.md

 |:---|:---|
 |/roulette|Lets you play roulette, has required options for bet type and bet amount.|
 ### Karma Keno
 Users can play an hourly game of Karma Keno with their Karma.
 If any user plays Karma Keno, then at the start of every hour it will show the winning numbers and DM any users who won.
+Keno tickets are given out when receiving a DOTD.
 The paytable is as follows:
 |Hits|Payout|
 |:---|:---|